Chapter 8 : Press Conference

 “Surely you can’t destroy such an important historical artefact?” continued Douglas Douglas, sounding a little outraged.

 “I can and I will.
-I don’t want it and I don’t want to give it to anyone else even if that is possible.
+I don’t want it and I don’t want to give it to anyone else even if that were possible.
 That sort of power corrupts and I don’t want that for myself or anyone else.
 More often than not this wand ends up in the hands of very dark wizards.
 It was from Grindelwald that Voldemort learnt the location of the Elder Wand.
-It was Grindelwald himself who owned the wand during his reign of terror.
+It was Grindelwald who owned the wand during his reign of terror.
 Time to call an end to it.”
-Harry finished emphatically.

 “Mitch Wildes Salem Howler.
 Harry, Voldemort thought you were dead.
 He marched back to the castle with what he clearly thought was your dead body.
 There is nothing in the Press release that explains how that came about.
 Would you like to enlighten us?”

 “I’m sorry Mitch, but I have been asked not to talk about that just now.
 It would jeopardize an ongoing operation.
-In the not too distant future I should be able to give you a full explanation of what happened.”
-Harry looked distinctly uncomfortable as he said this.
+In the not too distant future, I should be able to give you a full explanation of what happened.”
+Harry looked distinctly uncomfortable.